 - For employees to refuse – nay, reject – workplaces that don’t treat them well.
 Let those businesses die a slow death, they deserve it

-Before we jump into the best employee benefits in Malaysia, let’s cover the basic expectations.
-These benefits are considered basic, you can even say they’re the bare minimum, but some companies don’t even do them!
+Let’s cover the first one – the mandatory employee benefits in Malaysia.
+These benefits are considered bare minimum, but some companies don’t even do them!

 - Safe and comfortable office to do the work in